-- The full Edmonds Community College Computer Lab Policy is available to view.
-Please click here.
+- The full Edmonds Community College Computer Lab Policy is available to view online.
 An overview of the Edmonds Community College Computer Lab policy is below.

 - The campus regulation for the use of technology resources is available to view online: Technology Resources Use

-- Edmonds Community College computers are for academic use.
-Homework has priority over email and Internet during open lab.
+- Edmonds Community College computers are provided for academic use.
+Homework has priority over other use during open lab.

-- Displaying and printing of pornography and inappropriate material are prohibited in computer labs.
+- Displaying and printing of pornography and inappropriate material are prohibited.

-- Downloading of software, commercial banner/poster programs, games, chat programs, and utilities are not allowed in the lab.
+- Downloading of software, games, and utilities are not allowed in the lab.

 - Food or drinks are NOT allowed in the lab.
 Water, in a bottle with a lid, is okay.
 Drinks left in the hallway will be discarded.

-- Do not loiter or socialize in the labs.
+- Please do not loiter or socialize in the labs.
 Open labs are quiet areas, no loud talking.

-- Lab Assistants wear blue name badges and are stationed in computer labs and in the hall.
+- Lab Assistants are available to provide technical support.
+They wear blue name badges and are stationed in computer labs and in the hall.
 If there are no Lab Assistants in the hall please be patient, they are helping other students.

 - Consult your textbook before asking a Lab Assistant for help with a program or application.
 Lab Assistants are here to help with computer and printer problems.
-They do not teach concepts.
+They cannot teach concepts.

 - Do not move the computers, monitors, or disconnect any cables.

 - For the security of your files, accounts not logged out will be disabled.
 Login/Logout Instructions are posted in each room.

 - Per college policy C6.4.300, please do not bring children to the open labs.
 Please do not leave children in hallways.

 - No bicycles are allowed inside buildings on campus.

 - If you need special accommodations, please contact Services for Students with Disabilities in MLT 159 or call 425.640.1320.